Information Rates of Approximate Message Passing for Bandlimited Direct-Detection Channels: Simulation Results

-Fig.~\ref{fig:complexity} plots the number of multiplications per information bit (mpib) for SDD ($\ell = 1$) and $n=2048$, i.e., we normalize by $\log_2 M$ bits/symbol.
-The figure also shows the mpib of linear frequency-domain equalizers, the forward-backward algorithm (FBA)~\cite{plabst2022achievable}, Gibbs sampling (GS)~\cite{prinz2023successive}, and neural networks (NNs)~\cite{plabst2024neural}.
-Linear equalizers with symbol-wise soft-demapping have the lowest complexity $\mathcal{O}(\log_2 n + M)$, but they typically exhibit significant rate loss with DD~\cite[Fig.~5.a]{plabst2022achievable}.
-The FBA complexity is $M^{K+1}$, where we recall that $K$ is the channel memory of the combined sampled response; see Fig.~\ref{fig:cd_plot}.
+The FBA complexity is $M^{K+1}$, where $K$ is the channel memory of the combined sampled response; see Fig.~\ref{fig:cd_plot}.
 This complexity is prohibitive for long fiber and/or large $M$.
-The paper~\cite[Sec.
-II]{wettlin2020dsp} combines linear filtering with a short FBA ($K=1$), denoted as L-FBA.
-The resulting complexity $\mathcal{O}(\log_2 n + M^2)$ is slightly higher than linear filtering and soft-demapping and improves performance for moderate fiber lengths and small $M$.
-The GS and NN receivers reduce complexity, but still require many multiplications~\cite[Fig.~8]{plabst2024neural}.
+The GS and NN receivers reduce complexity, but still require many multiplications \cite[Fig.~8]{plabst2024neural}.
 Also, the NN receiver must be trained for a specific $M$, fiber lengths, and SNRs.

-We remark that the FBA, GS, and NN curves in Fig.~\ref{fig:complexity} are from~\cite{plabst2024neural}, which studied a different fiber length and baud rate $B$.
-The CD response length is proportional to $B^2 L_\text{fib}$, cf. \eqref{eq:cd_response_freq}, so the results in~\cite{plabst2024neural} translate to $B=\SI{300}{\giga Bd}$ and $L_\text{fib}\approx\SI{0.5}{\kilo\meter}$.
+The FBA, GS, and NN curves in Fig.~\ref{fig:complexity} are taken from \cite{plabst2024neural}, which studied a different fiber length and baud rate $B$.
+The CD response length is proportional to $B^2 L_\text{fib}$, cf. \eqref{eq:cd_response_freq}, so the results in \cite{plabst2024neural} translate to $B=\SI{300}{\giga Bd}$ and $L_\text{fib}\approx\SI{0.5}{\kilo\meter}$.
 The mpib of the first SIC stage (SDD) dominate the complexity because no interference is removed.
+For $L_\text{fib} = \SI{4}{\kilo\meter}$, the GS is run as in \cite[Fig.~13]{plabst2024neural}, except that the symbol memory was increased to $99$.
+However, the AIRs for GS did not exceed \SI{2}{bpcu} at high SNR.
+Similarly, the AIRs of the NN detector remained at $\approx\SI{2}{bpcu}$, even for large NNs with $\approx\SI{1e5}{mpib}$ \cite[Table~III]{plabst2024neural} and extensive training.
+The FBA must again significantly truncate the channel memory to remain viable, and could not exceed $\approx \SI{0.25}{bpcu}$.